cea-hpc/modules/doc/source/modulefile.rst

  argument for **is-loaded** is a directory and any *modulefile* from the directory has been loaded **is-loaded** would return a true value.

+**is-saved** collection...

+ The **is-saved** command returns a true value if any of the listed *collections* exists.
+If a list contains more than one *collection*, then each member acts as a boolean OR operation.

+ If **MODULES_COLLECTION_TARGET** is set, a suffix equivalent to the value of this variable is appended to the passed *collection* name.

 **module** [sub-command] [sub-command-args]

  Contains the same *sub-commands* as described in the :ref:`module(1)`